Health Insurance for Your Pregnancy

 If you are pregnant or planning to become pregnant, health insurance is more important than ever.

 Health Insurance for your pregnancy

-It is important to understand your health insurance plan so that you don’t end up with large medical bills.
+Beyond the required health benefits, each plan will vary in their benefits.
+It is important to understand your specific health insurance plan so that you can receive the best care possible, and avoid surprise medical bills.
 Call your health insurance provider to learn about your benefits for prenatal, labor and postpartum care.

 - What are my maternity benefits?
 Do I have medical, dental and vision benefits?